DuartBreedt/infinite-hash-table/README.md

 # infinite-hash-table
-This project basic prototype detailing a concept for an infinite hash table.
+This project is a basic prototype detailing a concept I developed for an infinite hash table.
 The prototype works, however it clearly demonstrated the inefficiency of the concept.